OpenHero/im2col/readme.md

-###  Based on caffe im2col.Merge the loop into one kernel.
+###  Based on caffe im2col.
+Merge the loop into one kernel.

 On GTX640: